InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/doctrine.md

 that grants mercy to a soul, allowing it to proceed to a "better" heaven after Judgment.

 #### The Abyss
-(Non-canonical) a period of void before Judgment.
+%28Non-canonical%29 a period of void before Judgment.

 #### Heavens and Hells
 By a process known as judgment, minds synchronize with planes of existence corresponding to their nature.